 WHAT HAPPENS IF MY CHILD GETS ILL DURING CAMP?

-The camp is staffed by two gastroenterologists and three IBD nurses who will be on site and available 24/7.
-We have direct access to local facilities, including Canterbury DHB.
+The camp is staffed by four gastroenterologists and six IBD/Emergency nurses who will be on site and available 24/7.
+We have direct access to local facilities, including Capital Coast DHB.
 All efforts will be made to contact parents immediately if there is a serious medical issue.

 MY CHILD IS ON A RESTRICTED OR SPECIAL DIET, HOW WILL THIS BE HANDLED?